 We conduct detailed market analysis, economic analysis, financial analysis, and overall portfolio construction / diversification analysis in formulating investment recommendations.
-Generally, our investment recommendations are in private investment vehicles, and are mostly within the real estate, real assets, agriculture, private company, private equity, and operating joint venture investment sectors.
+Generally, our investment recommendations are in private investment vehicles, and are mostly within the real estate, real assets, agriculture, private company, private equity, private debt, and operating joint venture investment sectors.
 See also Item 4 for additional detail regarding DCA's methods of analysis.

 We tailor solutions for you by constructing an investment strategy to meet your unique needs and risk tolerance.
-Also, we approach the markets with a family wealth management perspective and endeavor to make investment decisions within the context of your entire balance sheet.
+Also, we approach the markets with a family wealth management perspective and, where we have sufficient information, endeavor to make investment decisions within the context of your entire balance sheet.

 Notably, we do not attempt to time the markets.
-Rather, we maintain a long-term investment horizon and focus on identifying fundamentally sound investment opportunities.
+Subject to each Client's risk tolerance, investment objectives, Investment Policy Statement guidelines and other client instructions, we generally maintain a long-term investment horizon and typically focus on identifying fundamentally sound investment opportunities which we believe will endure over time.